-Clinton ended up going with Celine Dion’s travel-themed love song, “You and I," and (almost) announced the choice in this Sopranos spoof:
+Clinton ended up going with Celine Dion’s travel-themed love song, “You and I."

 The Van Halen kerfuffle was just one of many problems Republican candidates in the U.S. have faced in recent years.
 In 2008, for instance, John Mellencamp, Boston, Foo Fighters, Jackson Browne, Heart, and a composer named Christopher Lennertz all asked the McCain/Palin campaign to stop grooving to their tunes.
-In this election cycle's Republican primary, Tom Petty has already asked the Tea Party’s Michele Bachmann to quit blasting “American Girl.”
-(He also balked when George W. Bush co-opted his defiant anthem, “I Won’t Back Down” in 2004.)
+In 2012, Tom Petty asked GOP Rep. Michele Bachmann to quit blasting “American Girl.”
+(He also balked when George W. Bush co-opted his defiant anthem, “I Won’t Back Down,” in 2004.)

-In 1996, Republican presidential hopeful Bob Dole also went with the name-related theme, changing the lyrics to the classic 1960s classic “I’m a Soul Man” to “I’m a Dole Man.”
-A representative for the song, which was originally written by Isaac Hayes and David Porter, performed by Sam & Dave, and topped charts in 1967, originally demanded that the Dole campaign pay $100,000 in damages for every time the song was played on the campaign trail.
+In 1996, Republican presidential hopeful Bob Dole also went with the name-related theme, changing the lyrics to the 1960s classic “I’m a Soul Man” to “I’m a Dole Man.”
+A representative for the original song, which was written by Isaac Hayes and David Porter, performed by Sam & Dave, and at the top of the charts in 1967, demanded that the Dole campaign pay $100,000 in damages for every time the song was played on the campaign trail.
 A settlement was later reached—and Dole never played that song again.